In C++, a reference is an alias that acts as an alternative name for another already existing variable.

 Characteristics of references:

-- Constant alias: A reference cannot be made to point to another variable after its initialization.
+- Constant alias: A reference cannot point to another variable after its initialization.

-- Does not occupy additional memory: Internally, the reference adds no memory overhead; it is simply another way to access the same address.
+- Does not occupy additional memory: Internally, the reference does not add memory overhead; it is simply another way to access the same address.

 - Requires initialization: Unlike pointers, a reference must be initialized at the time of its declaration.